-VI.
+VII.
 Measures of Student Performance

-Method of Assessment: There will be four in-class tests and one in-class final exam for this course.
-Each test will be worth 15% of your final grade and cover material from the previous unit.
+Method of Assessment: There will be three in-class tests, four quizzes, and one in-class final exam for this course.
+Each test will be worth 20% of your final grade and cover material from the previous unit.
 The final exam is comprehensive and will be worth 25% of your final grade.
-The final exam may replace your lowest test grade at the instructor's discretion.
-The remaining 15% of your grade will be formative assessments consisting of quizzes, review material, or graded in-class assignments.
+The remaining 15% of your grade will be formative assessments consisting of quizzes.